 What is the mediator’s role?

 As the mediator, Colleen will facilitate the discussion of issues but does not make decisions.
-She will focus the discussion on planning for the future and will guide the parties by suggesting possible solutions and options to address various issues through brainstorming, her vast experience, and attentive listening.
+They will focus the discussion on planning for the future and will guide the parties by suggesting possible solutions and options to address various issues through brainstorming, their vast experience, and attentive listening.
 Realistic solutions will be proposed and considered.
-She does not represent either party then or later as their attorney.
+They do not represent either party then or later as their attorney.

 What if I have an attorney?